- Describe effective techniques for multimodal writing

 - Collect your images.
 You can use still images and/or video you film yourself, but you’ll need to plan for more pictures or footage than you’ll need in order to have plenty of good content to work with.

 - Collect your voice files and/or music.
-Free Creative Commons music can be found at the Creative Commons Legal Music For Videos site.
+For example, free Creative Commons music can be found at the Creative Commons Legal Music For Videos site.

 - Upload your files into your video editing software and begin the process of creating your video essay.
-Windows Movie Maker and iMovie for Macs work well, and you can find other options for free movie-editing software on the web.
+Windows Movie Maker for Windows or iMovie for Macs work well, and you can find other options for free movie-editing software on the web, including YouTube.

 - Share your video essay.
 You can share your video essay with the world on your web page or on YouTube.